yetanotherco/aligned_layer/docs/guides/3_generating_proofs.md

 --proof_generator_addr <proof_generator_addr>
 ```

-Where proof path is the path to the proof file and vm program path is the path to the elf file.
+Where `proof_path` is the path to the proof file and vm program path is the path to the elf file.

 For more instructions on how to submit proofs, check the [Submitting proofs guide](../guides/0_submitting_proofs.md).

 ## Gnark

 ### Dependencies

 This guide assumes that:

 - Gnark library is installed.
 If not, install it using the following command inside your Go module:

  ```bash
  go get github.com/consensys/gnark@v0.10.0
  ```

- - Gnark project to generate the proofs,  instructions[ here](https://docs.gnark.consensys.io/category/how-to)
+- Gnark project to generate the proofs' instructions [here](https://docs.gnark.consensys.io/category/how-to)

 ### How to generate a proof

 Open a terminal and navigate to the Gnark project directory.
 Then, run the following command to generate the proof: